marcospb19/godot-4.2-packet-network-setup/README.md

 # `ENet` raw packet server/client example

-A code sample to show how to setup an `ENet` client-server handle raw packets.
+A tiny code example to show how to setup `ENet` server and clients for raw packets.

 - Godot 4.2.
 - Clients can only speak directly to the server.